CONSTITUTION OF THE SCOTTISH DISTILLERS ASSOCIATION

 - At all times manufacturing members shall be in the majority on the Board.

 21 APPOINTMENT BY BOARD The Board may appoint up to two additional co-opted members to the Board who have skills or knowledge considered desirable by the Board.
-A Board member so appointed shall retire at the end of the next following annual general meeting but may be re-appointed.
-Co-opted Board members have a vote in Board matters but not in general meetings if they are not members of the Association.
+An individual co-opted to the Board will be a member of the Association.
+Board member so appointed shall retire at the end of the next following annual general meeting but may be re-appointed.
+Co-opted Board members have a vote in Board matters.
+The Board may appoint an Adviser to the Board.
+The Adviser will not have a vote in Board matters.

 22 REMOVAL OF BOARD MEMBER The Association in general meeting may, by resolution, remove any Board member, save for the SF&D Board member, from the Board and may appoint another person in his/her place.
 The Chairperson may be asked to step down as Chairperson at any time by a resolution of the members in general meeting.